reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 });
 ```

-**A request / response pair is called an interaction in Pact-lingo.**
+**A request / response pair is called an "interaction" in Pact lingo.**

 By calling `provider.addInteraction()`, we pass such a request / response pair
 to the mock provider.
-If the mock provider then receives a request that matches
+If the mock provider afterwards receives a request that matches
-a certain request, it will respond with the response paired with that request.
+the request of that pair, it will respond with the response paired with that request.

 Also, when calling `provider.verify()` (as we'll do later), the provider will
-check if all requests passed into `addInteraction()` have been received and will
+check if all requests that have been passed into `addInteraction()` earlier have been
-fail if any are missing.
+received and will fail if any are missing.

-The JSON structure of an interaction is pretty self-explanatory, for a list of all options
+The JSON structure of an interaction is pretty self-explanatory.
+For a list of all options
 refer to the [dsl implementation](https://github.com/pact-foundation/pact-js/blob/master/src/dsl/interaction.ts).

 **Note, however, that we're not expecting the response body to match exactly**.

 Instead, we're expecting the response body to contain a JSON object that looks like
 a Hero object by using `Pact.Matchers.somethingLike()`.
-This matcher will check that
+This matcher will **check that
-the body contains all fields of a hero and that each field has the correct type.
+the body contains all fields of a hero and that each field has the correct type**.

 This will decouple our contract from the provider test because the provider does not
 have to return the exact object specified in the contract.
 In turn, this will make
-our tests much more stable over time.
+our tests much more stable through changes that might happen over time.

 ### Validating the REST Client